Recipe: Hot Rum Cow

 I found this super-cowed-up version to be quite delicious – very flavorful and soothing – like a lighter, eggless cousin of a posset.
 A perfect nightcap for a chilly day.

-1.5 ounces dark rum (I used Flor de Caña Grand Reserve 7 Year Old)
+dark rum, such as Flor de Caña Grand Reserve 7 Year Old

 Heat the milk in a saucepan on low, taking care not to scorch it.
 Meanwhile combine bitters, vanilla, and rum in a mug (I pre-warmed mine by filling it first with a bit of hot water, allowing it to stand a minute, and then emptying it before adding the ingredients).
 Top up with warm milk and stir in brown sugar to taste (I used a single teaspoon of it).
 Sprinkle with cinnamon and/or nutmeg.